ken-power/ken-power.github.io/README.md

 See [the code](https://github.com/ken-power/CVND-AutomaticImageCaptioning) for this project.

 ## Simultaneous Localization and Mapping (SLAM)
-The goal of this project is to implement SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world and combine knowledge of robot sensor measurements and movement to create a map of an environment from only sensor and motion data gathered by a robot, over time.
-Combining knowledge of robot sensor measurements and movement, we create a map of an environment from only sensor and motion data gathered by a robot, over time.
-SLAM provides a way to track the location of a robot in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, and other world features.
+SLAM (Simultaneous Localization and Mapping) provides a way to track the location of a robot in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, and other world features.
+The goal of this project is to implement SLAM for a 2-dimensional world and combine knowledge of robot sensor measurements and movement to create a map of an environment from only sensor and motion data gathered by a robot, over time.

 See [the code](https://github.com/ken-power/CVND-SLAM) for this project.

 ## Object Motion and Localization
-A set of Object Motion and Localization projects, focused on localising robots, including self-driving cars.
+The goal of this project is to implement a set of Object Motion and Localization sub-projects, focused on localising robots, including self-driving cars.
 The sub-projects in this project demonstrate various computer vision applications and techniques related to object motion and localization, including:

 * <a href="https://github.com/ken-power/CVND-ObjectMotionAndLocalization/blob/main/Optical_Flow">Optical Flow</a>